 Whether you’re looking to build your first website, or if your existing site just isn’t getting the traffic or leads you were hoping for, you may wonder what it really takes to have a great website.
 A website needs to not just exist, it needs to perform.
 It needs to attract visitors, educate them and convince them to buy.
 But I know what you’re thinking – easier said than done.

-When reading this website review checklist, keep in mind that today, the web is social and interactive.
+When reading this list, keep in mind that today, the web is social and interactive.
 A website can no longer stand alone or be on its own island.
 We now need to consider integrating search, design, content and conversion opportunities with our websites.
 Gone are the days where all it took was a URL, fancy Flash graphics and an expensive advertising campaign to boost traffic.

 SEARCH ENGINE OPTIMIZATION